Armeria

 ( arm - MEER - ee - uh )

 At-A-Glance InformationCommonly referred to as Thrift, or Sea Pink, these joyful plants need full sun and little to moderate water.
 These perennial plants will attract butterflies to your garden, and form compact tufts of evergreen leaves and flowers in pink, rose, red, or white.
 Main blooming season is from spring to early summer, but deadheading can elongate the blooming period.
-Thrift are great plants for edging walkways or borders and for use in rock gardens.
 They are slow to spread, but will eventually grow to form colonies.
+Thrift are great plants for edging walkways or borders and for use in rock gardens, and can also add color to mixed beds, borders and container plantings.
+Take care when planting these flowers in the landscape, as because they are able to absorb and bind heavy metals from soil, they are toxic to humans and pets if ingested.

 |